Bret Harte: Career in California

+Move east

 Harte was determined to pursue his literary career and traveled back east with his family in 1871 to New York and eventually to Boston, where he contracted with the publisher of The Atlantic Monthly for an annual salary of $10,000, "an unprecedented sum at the time".
-His popularity waned, however, and by the end of 1872, he was without a publishing contract and increasingly desperate.
+His popularity waned and, by the end of 1872, he was without a publishing contract and increasingly desperate.
 He spent the next few years struggling to publish new work or republish old and delivering lectures about the gold rush.
-The winter of 1877–78 was particularly hard for Harte and his family.
-He later recalled it as a "hand-to-mouth life" and wrote to his wife Anna, "I don't know—looking back—what ever kept me from going down, in every way, during that awful December and January".
+The winter of 1877–78 was particularly hard for him and his family.
+He recalled it as a "hand-to-mouth life" and wrote to his wife Anna, "I don't know—looking back—what ever kept me from going down, in every way, during that awful December and January".

-Some time between 1872 and 1881, Bret Harte rented The Willows, a Morristown, New Jersey mansion then owned by Union general and author Joseph Warren Revere.
-Harte's time in Morristown inspired him to write 1877 historical romance novel Thankful Blossom.
+Some time between 1872 and 1881, Harte rented the Willows, a Morristown, New Jersey mansion then owned by Union general and author Joseph Warren Revere.
+Harte's time in Morristown inspired him to write an 1877 historical romance novel, Thankful Blossom.

 After months of soliciting for such a role, Harte accepted the position of United States Consul in the town of Krefeld, Germany, in May 1878.
 Mark Twain had been a friend and supporter of Harte's until a substantial falling out, and he had previously tried to block any appointment for Harte.
 In a letter to William Dean Howells, he complained that Harte would be an embarrassment to the United States because, as he wrote, "Harte is a liar, a thief, a swindler, a snob, a sot, a sponge, a coward, a Jeremy Diddler, he is brim full of treachery...
 To send this nasty creature to puke upon the American name in a foreign land is too much".
 Eventually, Harte was given a similar role in Glasgow in 1880.
 In 1885 he settled in London.
 Throughout his time in Europe, he regularly wrote to his wife and children and sent monthly financial contributions.
-He declined, however, to invite them to join him, nor did he return to the United States to visit them.
+He declined to invite them to join him, nor did he return to the United States to visit them.
 His excuses were usually related to money.
 During the 24 years that he spent in Europe, he never abandoned writing and maintained a prodigious output of stories that retained the freshness of his earlier work.
+Among his writings of this time were parodies and satires of other writers, including "The Stolen Cigar-Case" featuring ace detective "Hemlock Jones", which Ellery Queen praised as "probably the best parody of Sherlock Holmes ever written".

 He died in Camberley, England, in 1902 of throat cancer and is buried at Frimley.
 His wife Anna (née Griswold) Harte died on August 2, 1920.
 The couple lived together only 16 of the 40 years that they were married.